 Using scissors, I cut long 3/8″ (5mm) wide strips from one of the sheets.

 Starting with the Rectangular Windows in the Officers’ Quarters superstructure, I cut these strips down to fit behind a single wall section of the bridge superstructure windows.

 To create the frosted effect, I sanded one side of each strip with 400 grit sandpaper in a circular motion:

 Next, I test fit a strip behind the windows (with the frosted side facing inwards away from the windows).
-As it appears there will be a small ledge on the deck below that this superstructure sits on, I aligned these strips to the top inner edge of this superstructure leaving a small gap at the lower edge.
+As there will be a small ridge on the decks that these superstructures will fit around, I aligned these strips to the top inner edge of this superstructure leaving at least a 1mm gap along the lower edge.
 Once I was happy with the fitment, I used small drops of super glue between the windows to attach the strip in place.

 TIP: Super glue will adhere this strip in place very quickly, so make sure it is aligned correctly before you apply any glue:

 The other side of the Officers’ Quarter superstructure was completed in the same way.
 Once we powered up the interior lighting LEDs, I saw right away that these new strips of ‘glass’ really help make our windows look much better:

 For the larger Arched Windows in the First Class Superstructure, the identical process was followed, but the strips were cut slightly wider:

 The smaller sections of this superstructure simply required shorter lengths of sanded acrylic sheet: